 As a general rule, we advise setting aside 10Mbps for each household member who uses the internet, and if any of them are online gamers and/or movie/TV streaming addicts you should double that in their case.
 This will provide you with a good amount of headroom so you don't butt up against those speed limits at busy times – with half the household staring at little spinning circles.

-Sky now offers only one speed upgrade, depending on the speed you're already getting.
 If you're on Sky's standard ADSL (non-fibre) broadband at 10Mbps, you have the option to upgrade to Sky Broadband Superfast, which offers speeds averaging 59Mbps.
 You can use the rough guide above to decide which one is best for you.

 Sky's TV upgrades are incredibly flexible these days

 Up until fairly recently Sky partitioned its TV offerings into specific TV bundles, which on the one hand made things somewhat easier to understand, but on the other caused quite a lot of waste – if you went for the Family Bundle because you wanted kids' TV you probably also had a bunch of channels you weren't so fussed about.
-These days there's only one TV package – the Sky Entertainment Pack – onto which you can bolt on whatever you need.
+These days there's only one TV package – Sky Ultimate – onto which you can bolt on whatever you need.

 Not too long ago Sky had all the Premier League and Champions League football matches.
 These days it has to share them with BT Sport.
 Where competition is usually good for the consumer, this most definitely is not because it means you have to bolt on BT Sport to your Sky TV package to be able to watch it all.
 Unsurprisingly perhaps, the cost of football never stops rising.

 Finally, you can lower your bills by upgrading your call plan